mchughj/ClockNeopixel60/README.md

 ClockNeopixel60
 ===============

-An Arduino (Trinket - ATTiny85 and Uno)  clock project that uses a 60 neopixel ring
+An Arduino (ATTiny85 and ATmega328) clock project that uses a 60 neopixel ring.

 This is the 60 pixel neopixel clock program written by Jason McHugh.
-Feel free to drop me a line at mchughj@gmail.com for questions, comments, criticisms, concerns, etc.  :)
+Feel free to drop me a line at mchughj@gmail.com for questions, comments, criticisms, concerns, etc.  :)  I've included here the sketches used as well as a Fritzing circuit diagram (both .fzz and .png forms).

 The backstory.